wvbraun/daimler-ads/README.md

-# Daimler Ads / MUSA Analytics | MobilityX Pitch Competition Spring 2018
+# Daimler Ads / MUSA Analytics

 ## Overview

-This is our submission to Daimler's Mobility X pitch competition.
+This is our submission to the Mobility pitch competition (Spring 2018) sponsored by Capital Factory and Daimler.
 I created the artwork/wireframe and worked with my friend to determine the apps features and to write and deliver the pitch/presentation.

 Daimler Ads is a customer engagment platform that builds trust through transparency.